Camphor (restaurant)

 Restaurant in Los Angeles, California, U.S.

 Camphor is a Michelin-starred restaurant in the Arts District neighborhood of Los Angeles, California, United States.
 According to Variety, the business "marries French technique with South Asian influences".

 Background

 Camphor was conceptualized by No.8 Hospitality group founded by Cyrus Batchan.
 Located in the Arts District.

-The restaurant's cuisine was created by Chef Max Boonthanakit, previously served as Executive Pastry Chef at the Michelin-starred Blue in Bangkok and had trained under Alain Ducasse.
+The restaurant's cuisine was created by Chef Max Boonthanakit, previously served as Executive Pastry Chef at the Michelin-starred restaurant Blue in Bangkok and had trained under Alain Ducasse.